> Locally Advanced or Inflammatory Breast Cancer (Stage III)

 Meet Ute Bankamp, a young woman living with inflammatory breast cancer.

 Older data have shown that, with treatment, up to 65 percent of people with IBC will live at least five years after diagnosis and about 35 percent will live at least 10 years after diagnosis [99-101].
 Prognosis, however, depends on each person’s diagnosis and treatment.

 With modern treatments available today, survival for women with inflammatory breast cancer appears to be improving.
 One study found that 82 percent of women diagnosed after 2006 lived for at least three years after diagnosis compared to 63 percent of women diagnosed before 2006 .

 Treatment for inflammatory breast cancer

-IBC is treated with a combination of surgery, radiation and chemotherapy, and may include hormone therapy and/or targeted therapy.
+IBC is treated with a combination of surgery, radiation therapy and chemotherapy, and may include hormone therapy and/or targeted therapy.